 - Continuing work on an examination after the allocated time has ended

 Procedures for Handling Incidents of Academic Dishonesty: Consequences

-If an instructor at ACHS suspects that a student has breached the Academic Honesty Policy, he or she is responsible to investigate the situation and take appropriate action.
-If academic dishonesty is suspected, the instructor will first seek to discuss the incident with the student to determine if the act was intentional.
+If a professor at ACHS suspects that students have breached the Academic Honesty Policy, they are responsible for investigating the situation and taking appropriate action.
+If academic dishonesty is suspected, the professor will first discuss the incident directly with the student to determine if the act was intentional.

-If the instructor believes that the breach was intentional, he or she may give the student a failing grade for that assessment.
-Depending on the assessment, this may result in the student failing the course.
+If the professor believes that the breach was intentional, they may give a failing grade for that assessment.
+Depending on the gravity of the plagiarism or cheating, or the assessment in question (e.g., a final exam), this may result in failing the course.